Mailiao Refinery

-The Mailiao Refinery is an oil refinery complex in Mailiao Township, Yunlin County, Taiwan.
+The Mailiao Refinery is an oil refinery complex on an artificial island in Mailiao Township, Yunlin County, Taiwan.

 History

 The refinery began its first phase of production in 2000 with a capacity of 150,000 barrels per day.
 In 2002, it reached its full capacity at 450,000 barrels per day.

 Architecture

 The refinery consists of 28 storage tanks for crude oil with an individual capacity of 130,000 m3.